Your Cart

 Can BV-related bacteria be found in the penile microbiome?

 Multiple studies have shown that BV-related bacteria can be found in the CS (surface) penile microbiome and sometimes in the urethra.
+A 2015 study performed established seven Community State Types (CSTs) for penile microbiomes, different from the five vaginal CSTs.

-Additionally, one study published in 2016 found that the composition of the penile skin microbiome is similar to their partner’s vaginal microbiome, and that the similarity becomes stronger when a partner is experiencing bacterial vaginosis.
+Additionally, one study published in 2016 found that the composition of the penile skin microbiome is similar to their partner’s vaginal microbiome, and that this similarity becomes stronger when a partner is experiencing bacterial vaginosis.

 Basically, if you and your partner have reached the “finish each other’s sentences” or have figured out how to finish with each other stage of your relationship (are these real things or only in our rom-com fantasies?), you might be sharing microorganisms.